 “Visitors can look forward to an entire day of fun activities and leave with a new understanding of local foods and the importance of local farmers,” said Rick Musselman, MetroParks Historical Farm supervisor.
 “People will also learn skills from the past that can help them today.”

-Corn and potatoes cooked by a historical steam engine will be available for purchase, in addition to bites from Tin Roof Mobile Foods, Cumberland Kettle Corn and Rolling Oasis Treats Truck during the event.
+Bites from a variety of food trucks and farm market vendors will be available during the event.
 Festivalgoers also will enjoy live music from noon to 4 PM at the Visitor’s Center.

 “As a conservation agency, Five Rivers MetroParks implements sustainable practices into every facet of its day-to-day operations in the parks, facilities and programs,” said Musselman.
 “We want to empower people to adopt healthier lifestyles and help make the connection that sustainable practices are accessible, fun and important to our local environment.”